How Can I Earn a Diploma in Wildlife and Forestry Conservation?

 What Are My Career Options?

 With a diploma in forestry or wildlife conservation, you may be able to find a job as a forest conservation worker.
 This job involves managing forest lands and maintaining facilities in the forest.
 You may need to remove sick trees and plants or spray insecticides to protect plant life from illnesses.
 Other responsibilities may include planting seeds or trees to encourage forest growth.
-As of May 2009, forest conservation workers earned a median annual salary of $25,580, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+As of May 2014, forest conservation workers earned a mean annual salary of $29,640, according to the U.S. Bureau of Labor Statistics (www.bls.gov).

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: